International Recognised exhibition

 Expo 2017 Astana is expected to gather over 2 million visitors from all over the world, with a total of 5 million visits.
 The site of the Expo was conceived with the theme at its heart, giving all visitors the opportunity to discover “Future Energy” both inside and outside the pavilions.
 The Expo showcases the theme through interactive and educational exhibits in thematic and international pavilions, and by fostering intellectual debate and creativity through the Future Energy Forum.

-Aimed at stimulating international cooperation, the Future Energy Forum will gather top-level scientists, political representatives and energy experts from across the world to discuss the following themes:
+Aimed at stimulating international cooperation, the Future Energy Forum gathers top-level scientists, political representatives and energy experts from across the world to discuss the following themes:

 - Energy Revolution